-Martin (Marty) Durbin is president of the U.S. Chamber of Commerce’s Global Energy Institute (GEI).
+Martin (Marty) Durbin is President of the Global Energy Institute (GEI) at the U.S. Chamber of Commerce.
 Durbin leads GEI’s efforts to build support for meaningful energy action through policy development, education, and advocacy, making it a go-to voice for commonsense energy solutions.

-Durbin serves as chairman of the Board for A Wider Circle, a grassroots nonprofit organization dedicated to ending poverty for one individual and one family after another.
-He received a B.A. in government and politics from the University of Maryland, College Park.
+Durbin received a B.A. in Government and Politics from the University of Maryland, College Park.
 He is married and has three children.